-Reflect that life and death, affecting sounds, Are only varied modes of endless being.
-Reflect that life, like every other blessing, Derives its value from its use alone : Nor for itself, but for a nobler end, Th' Eternal gave it, and that end is virtue, When inconsistent with a greater good.
-Reason commands to cast the less away ; Thus life, with loss of wealth, is well preserved, And virtue cheaply saved with loss of life.
-JOHNSON.
+REFLECT that life and death, affecting sounds, Are only varied modes of endless being.
+Reflect that life, like every other blessing, Derives its value from its use alone: Nor for itself, but for a nobler end, The Eternal gave it, and that end is virtue.
+When inconsistent with a greater good, Reason commands to cast the less away; Thus life with loss of wealth is well preserved, And virtue cheaply saved with loss of life.

+JOHNSON. -

-When one who holds communion with the skies, Has fill'd his urn where the pure waters rise, And once more mingles with us meaner things; Tis even as if an angel shook his wings; Immortal fragrance fills the circuit wide, And tells us where his treasure is supplied.
+WHEN one who holds communion with the skies, Has fill'd his urn where the pure waters rise, And once more mingles with us meaner things, 'Tis even as if an angel shook his wings; Immortal fragrance fills the circuit wide, And tells us where his treasure is supplied.
 COWPER.

-As on thy mother's knee a new-born child, Weeping thou sat's^t, whilst all around thee smiled; So live, that, sinking into death's long sleep, Calm thou may'st smile, whilst all around thee weep' HAFIZ.
+As on thy mother's knee, a new-born child, Weeping thou sat'st, while all around thee smiled, So live, that, sinking into death's long sleep, Calm thou mayst smile, while all around thee weep-HAFIZ.